Somatic Healing

 Every session is unique as it’s about attuning to your body and inner world.
 Sessions are not a routine.
 Together, we create space to listen to inner signals, support your nervous system in finding balance, and safely process activation so true healing can unfold.

-All of my work is grounded in neuroplastic change and trauma-healing methods that gently work with intensity in careful steps.
+All of my work is grounded in neuroplastic change and trauma-healing methods that gently work with intensity in careful and specific steps to retrain the nervous system.
 This way, release isn’t just temporary catharsis but becomes lasting integration.
 I call this my signature process: Sense, Equalize, Express, Embody, and Distribute.

 A session may include: